 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

 The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.

-I was not able to inspect the sub floor area.
+I was unable to inspect the roof space or sub-floor areas.